 - Putting yourself out there.
 Rejection is just the name of the game when you are constantly taking risks.
 But if you’re never failing, then you aren’t trying hard enough.
 It takes effort to find optimal levels of happiness.
 Don’t just get punished every day when your hands are unbound.
 I go through constant rejection just to be free.

 - An open mind.
 Think about the many different ways there are to cook fish across all cultures around the world?
 There are even more ways to make money and live a lifestyle you want.
 There’re a lot of closed minded people because they’ve never traveled, never lived a broad, or don’t speak a second language.
 Read, watch, learn, and participate to open your mind.

 - Humility.
-Along the lines of keeping an open mind, don’t be so arrogant and presume that your way is the only way.
+Don’t be so arrogant and presume that your way is the only way.
 Be humble enough to realize when you’re wrong.
 And when things start to click, be humble enough to remember when things went wrong.
 Never stop hustling because good things don’t last forever.

 - Leverage.
 You can only do so much.
 The richest people have built an online platform where they can reach an unlimited amount of people to sell a product or service due to leverage.
 They’ve also built a recognizable brand due to longevity and trust.
 A website can make money for you 24/7.
 An individual can only put in about 60 hours a week before they start breaking down.
 Build assets that produce a constant return.

 - Organizational discipline.
 Once you start making a good amount of money, you’ve got to track your money so you don’t lose your money.
 Think about all those people who’ve made a ton and wonder where it all went?
 Once you’ve got a solid handle on your money, you can invest your money in the most optimal way possible.